Michael B. T. Bell

 Michael B.T.
 Bell is an American novelist, artist, producer, and enterprise software architect, chiefly recognized for developing the Incremental Software Architecture methodology, service-oriented modeling framework (SOMF), multidimensional software architecture construction (MSAC), and the cloud computing modeling notation (CCMN).
-His innovative research and publications in the fields of software architecture, artificial intelligence, service-oriented architecture, Microservices, model-driven engineering, cloud computing, and big data are recognized internationally for their contribution to the software design and development communities.
+His innovative research and publications in the fields of software architecture, artificial intelligence, service-oriented architecture, Microservices, model-driven engineering, cloud computing, cybersecurity, and big data are recognized internationally for their contribution to the software design and development communities.

 Biography

-Bell earned his computer science master’s degree in 1992 from the City University of New York (CUNY).
+Bell earned his computer science master's degree in 1992 from the City University of New York (CUNY).